nafiurahman00/Source-Code-Secret-Detection-with-LLMs/README.md

-# Secret Detection Dataset Processing and Benchmarking
+# Secret Breach Detection in Source Code with Large Language Models

 This repository presents a hybrid LLM-based system for secret detection in source code, combining regex-based candidate extraction with contextual classification by fine-tuned large language models.
 Evaluated on data from 818 GitHub repositories, the approach significantly reduces false positives while maintaining high recall.
 Fine-tuned LLaMA-3.1 8B and Mistral-7B models achieved F1-scores up to 0.985, outperforming traditional regex methods.
 The solution enables accurate, open-source, and privacy-preserving secret detection for integration into development workflows.